Faithful Semitoric Systems: Faithful semitoric systems

-This section studies vertical almost-toric systems and proves the main results of the paper.
-As pointed out in the introduction, vertical almost-toric systems are closely related to (generalized) semi-toric systems (cf.\ Pelayo \& Ratiu \& \vungoc, \vungoc\ \cite{pvr_carto,vu ngoc}).
-Many of the ideas and proofs that appear in this section are inspired by the work in {\em op.\ cit.\ } Section \ref{sec:defin-basic-prop} introduces vertical almost-toric systems and establishes their basic properties, as well as proving that such systems can be viewed as `building blocks' of almost-toric systems (see Proposition \ref{prop:at-vat} for a formal statement).
-However, unlike their almost-toric counterparts, vertical almost-toric systems possess a global Hamiltonian $S^1$-action, a fact that has some important geometric consequences which are investigated in Section \ref{sec:geom-impl-s1}.
-Section \ref{sec:cuts-cart-home} is devoted to proving that vertical almost-toric systems admit cartographic homeomorphisms constructed by choosing suitable vertical cuts of their moment map images (Theorem \ref{prop:rh}).
-The set of all cartographic homeomorphisms of a given vertical almost-toric system is described in Section \ref{sec:set-cart-home}, which generalizes \vungoc\ \cite[Section 4]{vu ngoc}.
-Finally, Section \ref{sec:choos-an-appr} shows that cartographic homeomorphisms can be made smooth by modifying them on arbitrarily small neighborhoods of the corresponding cuts (Theorem \ref{thm:rect-embedding}).
-This result provides representatives (which we call {\em $\boldsymbol{\eta}$-cartographic}) in the isomorphism class of any vertical almost-toric system, representatives that are particularly useful when defining surgeries on vertical almost-toric systems (cf.\ the forthcoming \cite{HSSS-surgeries}).
+This part studies faithful semitoric systems and proves the main results of the paper.
+As pointed out in the introduction, faithful semitoric systems are closely related to (proper) semitoric systems (cf.\ Pelayo, Ratiu and \vungoc~\cite{pvr_carto,vu-ngoc}).
+Many of the ideas and proofs that appear in this section are inspired by the work in {\em op.\ cit.} Section~\ref{sec:defin-basic-prop} introduces faithful semitoric systems and establishes their basic properties, while Section~\ref{sec:dscc-home-boldsymb} establishes that faithful semitoric systems possess cartographic homeomorphisms of a~special type (see Theorem~\ref{prop:rh}).
+That result allows one to prove that any faithful semitoric system is isomorphic to an {\em $\boldsymbol{\eta}$-cartographic} one (see Definition~\ref{defn:eta-carto} and Theorem~\ref{thm:eta-carto}).
+These representatives are particularly useful when defining surgeries on faithful semitoric systems (cf.\ the forthcoming~\cite{HSSS-surgeries}).